Parzival1918/MSEHouseStyle/README.md

 This is the documentation for the MSEHouseStyle class for LaTeX.

-Read the PDF documentation [documentation](documnetation.pdf) to learn how to use it.
+Read the PDF [documentation](documentation.pdf) to learn how to use it.